AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/action-group-best-practices.md

 No one file contains this exact content as above, but instead all three files come together to form this action group.

 This extensibility can be applied in many ways.
 We can use it to affect existing Magento entities such as tests, action groups, and data.
-Not so obvious is that this technique can be used within your own entities to make them more maintainable as well.
+Not so obvious is that this tehcnique can be used within your own entities to make them more maintainable as well.